cssnr/playdrift-extension/README.md

 *   Remember Recent Players who Kicked You
 *   End Game Player Stats (Total Points, Time Taken)
 *   More Detailed History Including Opponents, Scores, etc.
+*   Display Important Room Options in the Room as Colored Text
+*   Friends/Favorites List w/ notifications when they join game
+*   Remember how many times you played with a player and display in tooltip

 Please submit a [Feature Request](https://github.com/cssnr/playdrift-extension/discussions/categories/feature-requests) for new features.
 For any issues, bugs or concerns; please [Open an Issue](https://github.com/cssnr/playdrift-extension/issues).